Swydo/blaze-apollo/README.md

 ### Server
 Before using this package it's recommended to first setup you GraphQL server.
 You can use the [apollo](https://github.com/apollostack/meteor-integration) package, which uses express and HTTP requests.
-Or use [swydo:ddp-apollo](https://github.com/Swydo/ddp-apollo), which leverages your current DDP connection, without setting up an HTTP server.
+Or use [swydo:ddp-apollo](https://github.com/Swydo/ddp-apollo), which leverages your current DDP connection, without setting up an HTTP server. `ddp-apollo` also give you subscriptions out of the box!
 Installation instructions are in the README of those packages.

 ### Client
 ```javascript